The Division of Development and Alumni Relations Privacy Statement

 For wider enquiries about how the University manages information please contact:

 +44 (0)161 306 2473 or +44 (0)161 275 8111

 From time to time, we may use your information for new purposes not currently described in this Privacy Notice.
-If our information practices change at some time in the future, we will always post the policy changes on this page.
+If our information practices or the appropriate legislation changes at some point in the future we will always post the policy changes on this page.